• Christmas Recipes

 Why You Need This Sauce Recipe on Hand

 This recipe makes it easy for me to switch it up with shrimp, chicken, pork, steak, or chickpeas without having to come up with a whole new meal every week.
-It is great to serve over a Classic Pork Chop Milanese.
-It's a great white wine sauce to learn and have on hand because it will teach you how a sauce should come together the more you make it!
+It is great to serve over a Classic Pork Chop Milanese or Italian Sausage Stuffing.
+It's a great white wine sauce to learn and have on hand because it will teach you how a sauce should come together, the more you make it!

 Ingredient Notes and Substitutions